Qiskit/qiskit-ibm-runtime/docs/index.rst

     Getting started with Sampler <tutorials/how-to-getting-started-with-sampler>
     Getting started with Estimator <tutorials/how-to-getting-started-with-estimator>
     SEA with Sampler <tutorials/sea_with_sampler>
-    Database search with Grover and Sampler <tutorials/grover_with_sampler>
+    Database search - Grover and Sampler <tutorials/grover_with_sampler>
     VQE with Estimator <tutorials/vqe_with_estimator>
     All tutorials <tutorials>